Reverse Mortgage Myth Series: Myth #1 The bank gets any remaining equity when I die.

 Over the next couple of weeks, I’m going to expose some of these myths and present the truth.
-It is my hope that if you or someone you love is considering a Reverse Mortgage you’ll find the answers you’re looking for or at least get enough clarity to further the conversation by giving me a call.
+I hope that if you or someone you love is considering a Reverse Mortgage you’ll find the answers you’re looking for or at least get enough clarity to further the conversation by giving me a call.

 My articles will explain common concerns having to do with: